 Developmental Service Worker - 620D

-- The ministry approved curriculum will be delivered in the program by qualified instructors who are culturally sensitive and equipped to work with individuals from diverse backgrounds
+- The ministry-approved curriculum is delivered in the program by qualified instructors who are culturally sensitive and equipped to work with individuals from diverse backgrounds.

-- Theory content and “in-school” portion will be day release
+- Theory content and in-school portion may be blended or in class day release.

-- The program will be offered on a part-time basis to allow participants to complete the requirements of the curriculum while meeting their employment obligations
+- Offered on a part-time basis to allow participants to complete the requirements of the curriculum while meeting their employment obligations.

 - OSSD or equivalent